joshricketts/Mosyle-Warp-Pipe/README.md

 ### Recommended method

-- Customize the Migration.sh file to say what you want in the message and title, and to display the icon/logo you want.
+- Customize the warp_mosyle.sh file to say what you want in the message and title, and to display the icon/logo you want.

 NOTE: There's also a section designed to let you utilize an MDM's API if it's capable of unenrolling a device.
 I'll be attaching a demo package that utilized the API for JAMF School to unenroll devices for a client.